OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-49.md

 Your children hasten back, and those who laid you waste will depart from you.

 ## Isaiah 49:18
-Lift up your eyes and look around; all your children gather and come to you.
-As surely as I live,” declares the Lord, “you will wear them all as ornaments; you will put them on, like a bride.
+Raise your eyes and look around; all your children gather and come to you.
+As surely as I live,” declares the Lord, “you will wear them all as ornaments; you will adorn yourself with them, like a bride.

 ## Isaiah 49:19
 Though you were ruined and made desolate and your land laid waste, now you will be too cramped for your people, and those who swallowed you will be far away.